wdawson/okta.github.io/_source/_posts/2018-06-14-php-crud-app-symfony-vue.md

 * Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/) for more information

-[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you’re done, come back to learn more about building a secure CRUD app with Symfony.
+[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you're done, come back to learn more about building a secure CRUD app with Symfony.

 ## Get Started with Symfony 4
-Specifically, in this post we’ll build a simple tool for keeping track of the ‘bad puns’ count while watching movies.
-Here’s what our finished application will look like:
+Specifically, in this post we'll build a simple tool for keeping track of the 'bad puns' count while watching movies.
+Here's what our finished application will look like:

 {% img blog/php-crud-app-symfony-vue/pun-counter.png alt:"Screenshot of list of movies in the pun counter app" width:"600" %}{: .center-image }

 You can add a new movie and increase the bad puns count of movies while watching them.
-You can track something other than bad puns of course if that’s your preference.
+You can track something other than bad puns of course if that's your preference.
 For example, you can count the number of times the word 'inconceivable' is used in The Princess Bride (spoiler: the answer is 5).

-Let’s get started by inspecting our tools.
+Let's get started by inspecting our tools.
 Symfony 4 is the latest release of the Symfony project which started as a collection of general purpose components for PHP.
 These components are widely used on their own, and the most popular PHP framework today (Laravel) is largely built upon them.
 Symfony 2.x/3.x (known as Symfony Standard Edition) was a comprehensive full-stack framework, but Symfony 4 introduces a new way to build web applications and follows the current trend of separating a backend API from the frontend.
 It provides a new method of creating and evolving applications (Symfony Flex) which starts with a minimum set of dependencies and automates the bundle management.
 You can start with a skeleton project with a greatly simplified directory structure and add just what you need, when you need it.

 ## Create a new Symfony 4 Project